SESYNC-ci/sesync-ci.github.io/faq/_drafts/virtual_comms_tech.md

 ### Messaging

 Messaging can be an important alternate way to communicate, both during and between video calls.
+Consider whether or not team members are comfortable using their personal cellphone for texting or messaging.
+Be sure to discuss expected responsiveness to messages.

  - [Slack*](https://slack.com/)
  - [Microsoft Teams*](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/group-chat-software)
- - Consider Whattsapp or texting* (if your team members are comfortable sharing their phone numbers)
+ - Consider Whattsapp or texting* (if your team members are comfortable sharing their personal cellphone phone numbers)
- - Also consider phone calls* (again, only if your team is willing to share their phone numbers)
+ - Also consider phone calls* (again, only if your team is willing to share their personal cellphone phone numbers)

 ### Document Creation/Editing/Storage

 Storing and sharing documents in one centralized place is important in collaborative projects to ensure everyone is working from the same starting point.
+In addition to the storage we provide at [files.sesync.org](files.sesync.org), these solutions include options such as simultaneous document editing, cloud storage, and document history.

  - [Etherpad](https://etherpad.org/)
  - [Google Drive*](https://www.google.com/intl/en/drive/)